Cauliflower gets dressed up in this vibrant side dish with a variety of flavors, colors, and textures. An awesome appetizer too. JUMP TO RECIPE

 I think of this dish as cauliflower all dressed up.
 It’s got a fabulous variety of flavors, colors, and textures, and is much simpler to prepare than recipes that call for cauliflower rice.
 The sweet roasted tomatoes and salty feta, along with tangy, briny capers, and toasted walnuts, highlight all that is right about this cruciferous vegetable.
 A squeeze of lemon on top right before serving is like a little bit of extra icing on an otherwise perfect cake!
 If you haven’t planned your Thanksgiving menu yet, Roasted Cauliflower with Feta, Tomatoes, Walnuts, and Capers would be a great, healthy side dish to consider.

 The only real work involved in making Roasted Cauliflower with Feta, Tomatoes, Walnuts, and Capers is prepping the cauliflower.
-Ina Garten (a/k/a The Barefoot Contessa) is making the rounds promoting her new book, Cook Like a Pro: Recipes and Tips for Home, and I recently saw her on TV demonstrating the most efficient method for cutting cauliflower into florets.
+Ina Garten (a/k/a The Barefoot Contessa) is making the rounds promoting her new cookbook, and I recently saw her on TV demonstrating the most efficient method for cutting cauliflower into florets.
 Here’s a video of the technique.
 This is definitely the easiest and neatest way to do it and you’ll end up with whole florets that you can slice into pieces that are all roughly the same size for even roasting.

 If you love cauliflower and want to see more recipes using it, check out White Cheddar Cauliflower Donuts; Curried Cauliflower Blender Soup; Curried Cauliflower Skillet Pizza with Apple, Cheddar, and Chicken; Mac and Cheese in Cauliflower Sauce; Cauliflower Monte Cristo Sandwiches; Shaved Brussels Sprouts Over Crispy Cauliflower Cakes; Baby Kale Caesar Salad with Cauliflower Fritters; Sweet Potato Cauliflower Cakes with Dairy-Free Cashew Sour Cream; and Cauliflower Roulade.